chaucerbao/suplex/README.md

     this.suplex = suplex(User, 'id')
   }

-  // Let's make an array to hold all the users all = []
+  // Make an array to hold all the users all = []

-  // And a function to fetch a list of users from some API async fetchAll() {
+  // And a function to fetch and load a list of users from some API async fetchAll() {
-    const response = await this.suplex.fetch('http://jsonplaceholder.typicode.com/users')
+    const response = await this.suplex.fetch(
+      '//jsonplaceholder.typicode.com/users'
+    )
     this.all = this.suplex.load(response.body)
   }
 }

-// Now, use it!
+// Now, initialize the store
 const userStore = new UserStore()

+// And access your data!
+async function callApi() {
   await userStore.fetchAll()

-console.log(userStore.all)
+  console.log(userStore.all.length)
+}

+callApi()
 ```

 ## Usage